Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Regardless, the thick armor on the golem appeared to be wearing down.
 Visible cracks spread along its surface.
 Even though it was much stronger than the other golems, this one still couldn’t hold up to the might of several Electi.

 Saki stood up and joined the assault after picking up her other mallet.
-Though she moved much slower, her dual mallet swings echoed more sharply and warped the golem’s body at a faster pace.
-With it pinned by continuous attacks from the front and back, the golem was essentially caught in a grinder.
+Though she moved much slower, her dual mallet swings echoed more sharply and warped the golem’s body much more with each hit.
+With it sandwiched by continuous attacks from the front and back, the golem was essentially caught in a grinder.

 “Take that and that and that!”
 Saki’s voice echoed.